vijayrajpanchall/matic-docs/docs/zkEVM/protocol/zkevm-bridge.md

 image: https://wiki.polygon.technology/img/thumbnail/polygon-zkevm.png
 ---

+**The zkEVM Bridge can be accessed from the [Wallet Suite](https://wallet.polygon.technology/zkEVM/bridge) and it can be used to move assets to the zkEVM Mainnet and Testnet from Ethereum Mainnet and Goerli Testnet.**

 The ability of any blockchain to exchange data with other blockchains is critical for it to participate in an ecosystem of other blockchains; this is known as **interoperability**.
 Many interoperability-enabling solutions have been developed, each with their own set of advantages and disadvantages.

 The Polygon team has created an interoperability solution in the form of a bridge for the Polygon zkEVM L2 network.
 The zkEVM Bridge is a component that enables communication and asset migration between the Polygon zkEVM network and other networks, such as the L1 (Ethereum Mainnet) or any L2 built on top of Ethereum.